-I am a PhD candidate in International Conflict Analysis at the University of Kent, Canterbury, UK.
-In my dissertation “Gendered Influences on Conflict Resolution in Intrastate Conflicts” I investigate large questions at the intersection of intrastate conflict resolution, international security and gender dynamics in civil wars.
+I recently defended my PhD in International Conflict Analysis at the University of Kent, Canterbury, UK.
+In my dissertation “Gendered Influences on Conflict Resolution in Intrastate Conflicts”, which passed without revisions, I investigate large questions at the intersection of intrastate conflict resolution, international security and gender dynamics in civil wars.
 My supervisory team consists of Dr Andrea den Boer and Dr Edward Morgan-Jones at the University of Kent and Dr Govinda Clayton at ETH Zurich.

 My PhD project focuses on three aspects of the gender-conflict nexus.
 First, I examine to what extent gender relations in society influence the likelihood of negotiations during intrastate disputes.
 Specifically, I argue and show that practices of excluding women from full participation in public life legitimize and institutionalize violence as the preferred masculine way of managing conflict.
 The implication is that countries with more patriarchal gender relations are less likely to engage in negotiations during intrastate conflicts.
 Second, my dissertation research shows that reports of sexual violence by rebels are associated with increased chances of mediation.
 I argue that reports of rebel-led sexual violence expose a state’s weakness and incapability to fulfil its fundamental masculine protection function, which presents a cost that outweighs the costs of accepting mediation.
 An article version of this is forthcoming at the Journal of Conflict Resolution.
 Third, my dissertation explores the effects of sexual violence on conflict recurrence.
 I demonstrate that when rebels continue to perpetrate sexual violence in peace years it is associated with a higher likelihood of a return to armed conflict.
 In my cumulative PhD project each of these aspects is explored in-depth in an individual paper.
 Empirically my research relies primarily on cross-national large-N quantitative methods and illustrative case studies drawing primarily on West Africa.

 I previously held a pre-doctoral visiting scholar position in International Affairs at Northeastern University, for which I was awarded the Christine and Ian Bolt scholarship from the University of Kent.